 It helps you break out of the habit of being lost in thought: dwelling on the past, worrying about the future, fantasizing about an alternate reality (ie, thinking about something other than right here and now).

 That's it.
 Sit straight.
 Your breath is your anchor - focus your attention on it.
-When you become aware of (notice) thoughts, return your attention to your anchor.
+When you notice it has wandered and you're aware of thoughts, return your attention to your anchor.